simonbowly/sphinx-helpers/tests/source/doc1.rst

 Section A.1.1
 ^^^^^^^^^^^^^

-Text in A.1.1
+There is a table in this section.

 .. _my_list_table:

-.. list-table:: Operations in nonlinear constraints
+.. list-table:: Table title
    :widths: 25 33 25
    :header-rows: 1